Lepidolite

 Lithium has been used for over a century to produce the red color of fireworks.

-Apart from its relatively recent industrial use, Lepidolite has been little used as a gemstone for jewelry and nowadays it is very popular for its therapeutic properties.
+Apart from its relatively recent industrial use, Lepidolite has been little used as a gemstone for jewelry.
+Today, however, it is enjoying great success for its therapeutic properties.

 Lithotherapy